wimlds/nyc-2018-scikit-sprint/README.md

 ## Day of Sprint

 ### 1. Hardware
-Bring your laptop and charger
+Bring your laptop and charger.

 ### 2. Nametags
 We will have stick-on nametags.
 Make sure to wear one to network with other attendees.
 Feel free to add your preferred pronoun and institution affiliation.